 Muscle Milk is a very portable source of protein that is perfect for athletes on the go.
 This brand is very popular due to its affordability and availability; you can find it at almost any location.
-Check out this Muscle Milk review to learn more and discover why it’s NOT ranked as one of our Top 10 Best Protein Drinks.
+Check out this Muscle Milk review to learn more and discover why it’s NOT ranked as one of our top 10 Best Whey Protein Supplements.

 - Convenient and portable